Reproduction File Size Matters For Print, Web

 In the early days, which ran from the late ’80s to the mid-’90s, a lot of folks used a weird math formula that when applied rendered a goofy one hundred something point something something DPI for a screen setting.

-It was against the backdrop of really expensive storage, difficult delivery and really slow processing (RIPing) – forget e-mailing, because the internet was in it’s infancy then – that JPEG standards began to evolve, all because people had to think really hard about absolute file sizes more than screen settings.
+It was against the backdrop of then really expensive storage, difficult delivery involving actual hard drives and attached cabling, and really slow processing (RIPing)—forget e-mailing, because the internet was in it’s infancy then—that JPEG standards began to evolve, all because people had to think really hard about absolute file sizes more than screen settings.

 So what do we know?
 Reproduction (DPI) settings determine the resolution an image is reproduced at, and how high that can be set depends on the image’s file size expressed in bytes.
 We can play with the DPI by adjusting it lower or higher, which usually (but not always) affects the amount of detail reproduced, but we can really only reduce, not enlarge the actual file size without affecting quality.